Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Common Problems & Remedies

 The plant has two growth habits.
 It can grow as a climber by means of aerial roots or as a creeper along the soil surface.
 To achieve fenestrations and the beautiful lobes, the plant should be grown vertically.

 Cebu Blue Pothos can be grown in a hanging basket where the stems and leaves can cascade downwards beautifully or can be provided with a climbing structure like a moss pole or a trellis.
-They are among theone of the best plants for a hanging basket, a desktop, a plant shelf or a pedestal.
+They are among the best plants for a hanging basket, a desktop, a plant shelf or a pedestal.

 Cebu Blue Pothos is often mistaken for Monstera siltepecana.
 The main difference being in their leaves.
 Those of Monstera siltepecana are larger, variegated with distinct dark-green veins while those of Cebu Blue are smaller and have a glaucous and textured appearance.